England Football Online

 The first confirmed use of the VAR in this match was to award a penalty-kick against England.
 When Rico Lewis rose higher to clear Enis Bardhi's through ball, his flailing hand caught the face of Bojan Miovski (36:39).
 The referee, Filip Glova, initially ignores Miovski rolling around the penalty area.
 It was not until the ball went out of play (37:03) that the referee called a halt to proceedings to allow the communication with the VAR officials to continue.
 He was then advised to view the pitchside monitor (confirmed 37:49), which he did for 36 seconds from 38:05.
 Awarded 38:52 and Lewis cautioned four seconds later.

-The second confirmed use came in first-half injury time when Harry Maguire took Elif Elmas' knee to his face (45+3:13) at a Trent Alexander-Arnold corne.
+The second confirmed use came in first-half injury time when Harry Maguire took Elif Elmas' knee to his face (45+3:13) at a Trent Alexander-Arnold corner.
 This time the referee halted play (45+3:19) to allow Maguire to receive treatment and for Jack Grealish to remonstrate with Stole Dimitrievski after he accused Maguire of cheating.
 VAR saw no foul and allowed Glova to restart (45+4:26) with a dropball (45+5:05) and the referee ended the first-half four seconds later.

 The second half began as quarrelsome as the end of the first half.
 After Bukayo Saka dribbled his way through the penalty area before laying off a ball for Jack Grealish to strike the ball into the net from three yards (46:42).
 However, he was waiting in an offside position and VAR correctly disallowed the goal, with the referee awarding a free-kick (49:32) to restart the play, almost three minutes later.